How Much Does It Cost to Start a Storage Unit Facility in Utah?

 How Utah Compares to Neighboring States

-Utah is a higher-cost state for starting a Storage Unit Facility, with a cost-of-living index of 106.1 (national average is 100).
-Compared to neighboring Idaho ($618,000 median startup cost), Utah has higher costs for a Storage Unit Facility.
+Utah is close to the national average for Storage Unit Facility startup costs, with a cost-of-living index of 99.5.
+Compared to neighboring Idaho ($576,000 median startup cost), Utah has higher costs for a Storage Unit Facility.

 Common Mistakes to Avoid